NoisyCoil/encryptroot-asahi/docs/encryptroot.asahi.8.md

 **/boot/loader/entries**).

 **4. initramfs (chroot)**
-The initramfs is regenerated to make sure that it can decrypt the root partition at boot time.
+The initramfs is recreated to make sure that it can decrypt the root partition at boot time.
 This step is also performed inside a chroot.

 There is no obvious way to check that this step was successful, other